Xentrk/x3mRouting/README.md

 ## Introduction
 The features of **x3mRouting** include four selective routing methods to choose from:

-#### 1. x3mRouting for LAN Clients Method
+#### 1. LAN Clients Method

 An alternative approach to automate and easily assign LAN clients to a WAN or OpenVPN Client interface.
 This method eliminates the need to enter the LAN Client information and IP addresses in the OpenVPN Client Screen.
 The **x3mRouting for LAN Client Method** can be used by itself or with one of the two methods below.

-#### 2. x3mRouting OpenVPN Client Screen & IPSET Shell Script Method
+#### 2. OpenVPN Client GUI, OpenVPN Event & x3mRouting Script Method

-Provides the ability to create IPSET lists using shell scripts and selectively route the IPSET lists thru the OpenVPN Client by entering the IPSET name in a modified OpenVPN Client Screen.
-You can't use the screen to route IPSET lists to the WAN interface.
+Provides the ability to create IPSET lists using shell scripts and selectively routing the IPSET lists thru the OpenVPN Client by entering the IPSET name in a modified OpenVPN Client Screen.
+You can't use the screen to route IPSET lists to the WAN interface at this time.
 Use method 3 below instead.

-#### 3. x3mRouting IPSET Shell Script Method
+#### 3. x3mRouting Script Method

-Provides the ability to create and selectively route IPSET lists using shell scripts.
-If you're the person who likes to flash alpha and beta software releases and perform firmware updates once they become available, then this is the method for you.
-No modifications to the firmware source code are used in this method.
+Provides the ability to create and selectively route IPSET lists using the **x3mRouting.sh** shell script.

-#### 4. Route ALL VPN Server Traffic to a VPN Client
+#### x3mRouting Script Additional Features

-Provides the ability to route all VPN Server traffic to one of the VPN Clients.
+The x3mRouting.sh script also provides the ability to

-#### 5. Route VPN Server Traffic to a VPN Client via an IPSET List
+  * Route all VPN Server traffic to one of the VPN Clients.

-Provides the ability to selectively route VPN Server traffic to a VPN Client via an IPSET list.
+  * Selectively route VPN Server traffic to an existing LAN routing rule for an IPSET list.

 Detailed descriptions and usage examples of each method are listed in the **x3mRouting Methods** section below.